-3.01 Director of Field Instruction
+Section 3.00 Director of Field Instruction

 The Director of the Office of Field Instruction is responsible for the administration and management of the Office of Field Instruction and reports to the Associate Dean for Educational Programs.
-The Director has the authority and responsibility for all facets of the field instruction program including development, facilitation, implementation, and monitoring of all policies, procedures, which includes providing oversight and supervision for all fieldwork related functions in the School of Social Work.
+The Director has the authority and responsibility for all facets of the field instruction program including development, facilitation, implementation, and monitoring of all policies, procedures, which includes providing oversight and supervision for all fieldwork-related functions in the School of Social Work.

-In addition, the Director collaborates with fieldwork sites/field instructors developing placement opportunities, providing training, and ensuring that standards are met.
-The Director supervises and oversees the work of the Field Educators/Liaisons assigned to the Office of Field Instruction.
-The Director also functions as a Field Liaison for a cohort of students and teaches a section of the Foundation Field Seminar and/or an elective e-Portfolio integrative learning seminar.
+In addition, the Director collaborates with fieldwork sites/field instructors in developing placement opportunities, providing training, and ensuring that standards are met.
+The Director supervises and oversees the work of the field faculty assigned to the Office of Field Instruction.
+The Director also functions as a field faculty for a cohort of students and teaches a section of the Foundation Field Seminar and/or an elective e-Portfolio integrative learning seminar.
 In addition, the Director collaborates with field instruction coordinators and field faculty at other colleges and universities regarding the enrichment of field instruction.

-The Director is responsible for all aspects of planning, policy/procedure development, placement problem solving with students, Field Educators/Liaisons, fieldwork sites, coordination and evaluation of all placement related activities, resource procurement, works to ensure that field instruction objectives are met and classroom curriculum integrated with the field experience, and all other matters related to the office as the Associate Dean or Dean may assign.
+The Director is responsible for all aspects of planning, policy/procedure development, placement problem-solving with students, field faculty, fieldwork sites, coordination and evaluation of all placement related activities, and resource procurement.
+The Director works to ensure that field instruction objectives are met and classroom curriculum integrated with the field experience, and is responsible for all other matters related to the office as the Associate Dean or Dean may assign.